heclak/community-a4e-c/docs/index.md

 ![Image of A-4E-C installation](https://user-images.githubusercontent.com/46121009/84217257-3b358600-aafe-11ea-9203-20d787b09662.png)

-STEP 3: Launch DCS World and verify installation
+### STEP 3: Launch DCS World and verify installation

 When you are confident your files are correctly installed, launch DCS World.
 If your installation was successful, the A4-E-C’s theme icon appears as a option in the main menu:

 ![Image of DCS World Menu with A-4E installed](https://cdn.discordapp.com/attachments/518815071858589697/720094260699070464/unknown.png)
-### Updating to the latest version

-To update your A-4E-C to the latest version.
-You **must delete** the currently installed A-4E-C folder before placing the new version in its place.
-This is to remove any old files that are no longer used in the updated version.
-Not doing so will cause problems with your installation.

 ## Installation Troubleshooting